Non-perturbative data for Weil-Petersson volumes and intersection numbers using ordinary differential equations

 \subsubsection{Asymptotic series, non-perturbative effects, and resurgence}

 Notably, the topological series expansion for the one-point correlator of the partition function \eqref{eq:int3} is typically asymptotic, signalling the necessity to incorporate additional non-perturbative information beyond the $\langle Z(\beta)\rangle_g$.
-(The same is true, through~(\ref{eq:int5}), the asymptotic series built from Weil-Petersson volumes $V_{g,1}$.)
+(The same is true, through~(\ref{eq:int5}), for the asymptotic series built from Weil-Petersson volumes $V_{g,1}$.)
 Resurgence techniques (see ref.~\cite{abs19}) offer a systematic approach to incorporating non-perturbative effects by organizing them into a hierarchy of asymptotic series, each weighted by exponential terms taking the generic form $ \exp\left(-{A}/{\hbar}\right)$ for some instanton action $A \in \mathbb{C}$, known as ``transmonomials''.
 These weighted series are known as transseries sectors and together, they form what is known as a transseries, which captures both perturbative and non-perturbative contributions within a unified analytic framework.
-For the topological problems of interest here, the methods of topological recursion provide an efficient way to compute the usual perturbative sector of the transseries while the non-perturbative sectors, until very recently, could only be derived indirectly by studying the large order growth of the perturbative coefficients~\cite{abs19}.
+For the topological problems of interest here, the methods of topological recursion provide an efficient way to compute the usual perturbative sector of the transseries while the non-perturbative sectors, until recently, could only be derived indirectly by studying the large order growth of the perturbative coefficients~\cite{abs19}.

-The transseries of the one--point function \eqref{eq:int1} is naturally inherited from those of the connected correlation functions \eqref{eq:int4}, whose specific form was examined in an initial study in \cite{eggls23}.
+The transseries of the one--point function \eqref{eq:int1} is naturally inherited from those of the connected correlation functions \eqref{eq:int4}, whose specific forms were examined in an initial study in \cite{eggls23}.
 These transseries feature sectors that are associated with distinct instanton actions, which can be classified according to the non-perturbative D-brane configuration they describe in the context of the Hermitian random matrix model descriptions of minimal strings.
 Concretely, there are transseries sectors associated with ZZ branes \cite{zz01}, FZZT branes \cite{fzz00,t00} and combinations of both (ZZ-FZZT).
-Topological recursion has recently been extended to yield analytical predictions for the transseries coefficients associated with ZZ-sectors, within the framework now referred to as non-perturbative topological recursion \cite{eggls23}.
-Moreover, an analytical prescription to compute the transseries coefficients associated with the FZZT-sector has been developed for JT gravity in \cite{Saad:2019lba} and further employed in \cite{os19}.
-However, generically computing transseries coefficients associated with ZZ-FZZT-sectors remains an open problem. {\it The methods we develop in this paper based on the ODE method will capture all of these sectors with equal ease.}